Purchases made through links may earn us a small commission, at no extra cost to you.

 - As is common in Europe, you have to pay for water in restaurants and have a choice between still or sparkling bottled water.
 Even if you ask for tap water, you may still have to pay for it.

 - You don’t need to tip in Switzerland, as service is included in the meal price.
+However, if you would like to show appreciation for exceptional service, round up the bill to the nearest whole number.

 - Lunch is usually served from 12:00 pm to 2:00 pm and dinner from 6:00 pm- 9:30 pm.
 It’s easier to find places that serve hot meals all day long (11:00 am- 10:00 pm) in cities than in smaller towns.